fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

 technical details in
 [Appendix G](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/app07.html#tffunctions_appendix)).

-In the next chapter, we will look at how to efficiently load and preprocess data with TensorFlow.
+In the next lab, we will look at how to efficiently load and preprocess data with TensorFlow.